English nationalism: Medieval

 Edward III promoted Saint George during his wars against Scotland and France.
 Under Edward I and Edward II, pennons bearing the Cross of Saint George were carried, along with those of Saint Edmund the Martyr and Saint Edward the Confessor.
 However Edward III promoted St George over the previous national saints of St Edmund, St Edward the Confessor and Saint Gregory the Great.
 On 13 August 1351 St George was celebrated as "the blessed George, the most invincible athlete of Christ, whose name and protection the English race invoke as that of their patron, in war especially".
 In Chichester in 1368 a guild was founded "to the honour of the holy Trinity and of its glorious martyr George, protector and patron of England".
 The Cross of St George was used by Edward III as banners on his ships and carried by his armies.
 St George became the patron saint of England and his cross eventually became the flag of England.

 Laurence Minot, writing in the early fourteenth century, wrote patriotic poems celebrating Edward III's military victories against the Scots, French, Bohemians, Spaniards, Flemings and the Genoese.

-After the English victory at Cressy in 1346, a cleric wrote a Latin poem criticising the French and extolling the English: